brianrobs/AspNetCore.Docs/aspnetcore/grpc/authn-and-authz.md

     });
 ```

 Dependency injection (DI) can be combined with `AddCallCredentials`.
-An overload passes `IServiceProvider` to the delegate which can be used to get a service [constructed from DI using scoped and transient services](/dotnet/core/extensions/dependency-injection#service-lifetimes).
+An overload passes `IServiceProvider` to the delegate, which can be used to get a service [constructed from DI using scoped and transient services](/dotnet/core/extensions/dependency-injection#service-lifetimes).

 Consider an app that has: